IdeaSpaceVR/IdeaSpace/README.md

 ### Based on WebVR Standard
 IdeaSpaceVR is using WebVR for interactive VR experiences that is compatible with all modern web browsers on PC and mobile.
 Therefore... we love [A-Frame](https://github.com/aframevr/aframe)!

-### Mission
-<em>"We believe that everyone should be able to easily create and publish interactive 3D and VR web experiences with the focus on content creation and creativity.
-Software developers should have the possibility to bundle their creations as themes and share them."</em>

 ## Download Latest Release